Accreditation and Licenses

 Student body diversity

-- Seventy-seven percent of students are part time.
-Twenty-three percent are full time.
+- Sixty-seven percent of students are part time.
+Thirty-three percent are full time.

 - One hundred percent of students are female.

-- Eighty percent of students are white.
+- Sixty-three percent of students are white.
 Twelve percent are non-resident alien.
-Three percent are black/African American.
-Three percent are Asian.
-Two percent are Hispanic/Latino.
+Thirteen percent are black/African American.
+Four percent are Asian.
+Seven percent are Hispanic/Latino.
+One percent are Native Hawaiian or other.
 Learn more.

 Copyright infringement policies and sanction